abhishekyad/mockAPI/README.md

   Unimplemented-
       Payment Method: Apply a discount if a specific payment mode is chosen.

+  Error Handling is implemented to retrieve and post coupons.
+Invalid Coupons cannot be applied.
+Also, a new coupon with a duplicate ID cannot be created.
 **Installation and Run**

 Install Expressjs, bode-parser and nodemon using npm